-Arthur Frank Bell is included on the Roll of Honour Board for the Queensland Department of Agriculture and Stock, formerly located in William Street.
+Arthur Frank Bell is included on the Roll of Honour Board at Trust House, formerly Queensland Department of Agriculture and Stock, in William Street.

 Queen's Wharf People

 One of the quieter characters who for a time worked in the Queen’s Wharf area was Government Botanist, Frederick Manson Bailey.
 From 1899 until 1912, Bailey occupied various rooms in what had been the former Immigration Depot, what from the late 1890s housed the Department of Agriculture.

 The stock inspector, Gilbert Samuel Birkbeck DSO, heads the list of 92 names on the Roll of Honour in National Trust House, the building that for a century was the head office of the Queensland Department of Agriculture and Stock.